What is Tabular-JSON?

 White space around valuesPart of the value, not allowed when the value is enclosed in double quotesNot part of the value

-Data typesNo data typesobject, array, table, string, number, date, boolean, null
+Data typesNo data typesobject, array, table, string, number, boolean, null

 Control characterNo need to escapeEscape with a backslash